Migrating turtles don’t always know where they’re going, new study suggests

-Migrating turtles ‘don’t often know where they’re going’ with one swimming 700 miles further
+Migrating turtles ‘don’t often know where they’re going’ with one swimming 700 miles too far

-One turtle scientists tracked swam over 800 miles to reach an island just 100 miles away
+One turtle scientists tracked swam more than 800 miles to reach an island just 100 miles away

-Some migrating sea turtles don’t know where they are going, a new study suggest, with one swimming over 800 miles to reach an island just 100 miles away.
+Some migrating sea turtles don’t know where they are going, new research suggests, with one of the creatures in the study swimming more than 800 miles to reach an island just 100 miles away.

-An international team of scientists tracked the behaviours of 22 Hawksbill turtles as they swam across the Indian Ocean.
+An international team of scientists tracked the behaviour of 22 hawksbill turtles as they swam across the Indian Ocean.

-They found the turtles often swam indirect routes and typically travelled twice the needed distance to get to their next location.
+They found that the turtles often swam via indirect routes and typically travelled twice the distance needed to get to their next location.

-Understanding the navigation and migration patterns of animals in the ocean has puzzled scientists and biologists for many years, including Charles Darwin.
+The navigation and migration patterns of animals in the ocean have for many years puzzled scientists and biologists, including Charles Darwin.

-The report authors found sea turtles often migrate to different places to forage, mate and nest” but the new study suggests they have a “relatively crude map sense in the open ocean”.
+The report authors said that sea turtles often migrate to different places in order to forage, mate and nest, but the new study suggests that they have a “relatively crude map sense in the open ocean”.

-Professor Graeme Hays, chairman in marine science at Deakin University and the study’s first author, told The Guardian the turtles they observed hadn’t eaten for prolonged periods of time due to their undirected travelling.
+Professor Graeme Hays, chair in marine science at Deakin University and the study’s first author, told The Guardian that the turtles his team observed didn’t eat for prolonged periods of time as a result of their undirected travelling.

-Hays said the research suggested the turtles “almost certainly are using a geomagnetic map” - a map that relies on or relates to the magnetic field of the earth.
+Professor Hays said the research suggested that the turtles “almost certainly are using a geomagnetic map” – a map that relies on or relates to the magnetic field of the Earth.

 Despite the new study suggesting the turtles’ geomagnetic map may not be reliable enough to target specific locations, the animals will later rely on other means to get to their destination.

-“In the final stages, they can smell an island that they’re headed to,” Hays said.
+“In the final stages, they can smell an island that they’re headed to,” Prof Hays said.

-“As they get some sort of visual landmark, for example, the water starts to get a bit shallower and they can see the seabed, then they probably got some sort of cognitive map of that area.
+“As they get some sort of visual landmark – for example, the water starts to get a bit shallower and they can see the seabed – then they’ve probably got some sort of cognitive map of that area.

-Hawksbill turtles also face navigational difficulties due to the smaller, often remote islands or submerged banks they are looking for.
+Hawksbill turtles also face navigational difficulties when the islands or submerged banks they are looking for are small or remote.

 The research was published in the Journal of the Royal Society Interface.